Create new Correlation Rules from either the Correlation Rules page or when building a query in XQL Search.

 In a case where Use the Cortex XDR default incident enrichment is not selected and you have not mapped any alert fields, the alert is dispatched into a new incident.

-(Optional) Save for later the Correlation Rule.
+(Optional) Disable the Correlation Rule.

 Select Create button is only enabled when you have configured all the mandatory fields in the New Correlation Rule editor.
 Once configured, your Correlation Rule is listed in the Correlation Rules page, but is disabled.
-You can edit or enable the rule at any time by right-clicking the rule and selecting Edit Rule or Enable.→ when you want to finish configuring your Correlation Rule at a different time, but do not want to lose your settings.
+You can edit or enable the rule at any time by right-clicking the rule and selecting Edit Rule or Enable.→ if you want to finish configuring your Correlation Rule at a different time, but do not want to lose your settings.
 The

 Create the Correlation Rule.